What You Should Know if You Have Been Involved in a Car Accident

-To some this may seem obvious, but I’m constantly surprised by those who would choose a doctor simply because he or she is close.
-HealthQuest Chiroparctic has over 24 years of experience specializing in treating auto accident victims.
-They have seen literally thousands of patients in that time and helped them return to normal function with expert care.
+To some this may seem obvious, yet we are constantly surprised by those who would choose a doctor simply because he or she is close.
+HealthQuest Chiropractic has over 24 years of experience specializing in treating auto accident victims.
+We have seen literally thousands of patients in that time and helped them return to normal function with expert care.
 Just as you probably have had an experience with a barber or hair stylist that just couldn’t cut your hair the way you wanted, there is definitely a difference in experience and skill level with chiropractors.
-The Doctors at HealthQuest Chiropractic have attended hundreds of hours of postgraduate education in the field of personal injury treatment to go along with the thousands of patients they have treated and a 96% success rate.
-They have been specifically trained in advanced courses of study in the diagnosis and clinical management of cervical trauma and whiplash related joint disorders.
+Dr. Duy Tran at HealthQuest Chiropractic have attended hundreds of hours of postgraduate education in the field of personal injury treatment to go along with the thousands of patients they have treated and a 96% success rate.
+Our Doctor been specifically trained in advanced courses of study in the diagnosis and clinical management of cervical trauma and whiplash related joint disorders.

 IF YOU HAVE BEEN INVOLVED IN AN AUTO ACCIDENT